 “Mogiła Nieznanego Mieszkańca Warszawy” – Antoni Słonimski

 Winston Churchill got the glory as the winner of WW ll.

 Franklin Roosevelt got reelected to the unprecedented third term.

 Stalin got his wish.
 He used his people as ‘cannon fodder’.
-In the conversation with Allies he bragged ‘We have plenty of people’.
+In the conversation with Allies, he bragged, ‘We have plenty of people’.
 Mother Russia lost 27,000,000 of their citizens.
-In exchange for Western arms supplies and tying up the Germans on the East he got full control over Eastern Europe.
+In exchange for Western arms supplies and tying up the Germans in the East, he got full control over Eastern Europe.

 Most of the Polish Government in exile lived to their ripe age in the West.

 The commanders of the Home Army, directly responsible for the orders to start the war, were generally well treated in captivity.

 35,000 fighters surviving insurgents, after 70 years, were given a chance to record their memories and opinions in the archive in Warsaw Uprising in Warsaw.